surniaulula/wpsso-organization-place/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added updating of the post content as well when saving an organization / place.
+	* Added updating of the post object content, along with the title, when saving an organization / place.
 * **Bugfixes**
-	* None.
+	* Fixed an options version check for cases where the WPSSO ORG and WPSSO PLM add-ons were updated first.
 * **Developer Notes**
 	* None.
 * **Requires At Least**